Updated: 27 Mar 2026

 (B) The Customer wishes to subcontract Company Services, which may imply the ‘Processing’ of ‘Personal Data’ by the Company.

-(C) The Parties seek to implement a DPA that complies with the requirements of the current legal framework in relation to data processing and with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).
+(C) The Parties seek to implement a DPA that complies with the requirements of the current legal framework in relation to data processing and with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation or GDPR).

 (E) Annex I and II are integral to this DPA and provide details about the Processing activities.